-LINDENTREE FARM CSA is a small family run farm, in its 21st year, certified organic since 1993, located in Lincoln, MA. serving approximately 200 shares, the local Farmers Market, the” Field of Greens” for a food pantry in Cambridge.
-MA and in 2013, a small box share drop off in Sudbury and Bedford.( Box Shares are a smaller size with very little of the pick your own products in the share.)
+LINDENTREE FARM CSA is a small family run farm, in its 22nd year, certified organic since 1993, located in Lincoln, MA. serving approximately 200 shares, the local Farmers Market, the” Field of Greens” for Food For Free in Cambridge.
+MA and in 2014, a small box share drop off in Sudbury and Bedford.( Box Shares are a smaller size with very little of the pick your own products in the share.)

 PICK UP IS AT THE FARM.
 The season runs from